Milwaukee Bucks: Damien Inglis, F, France - C+ Grade

 Philadelphia 76ers: Jerami Grant, F, Syracuse - A+ Grade

-I had the Sixers taking Grant at No. 32, so this an even better value for a guy with first-round potential.
-He is long and athletic, but his outside shot needs work, which is why he slipped into the second round.
+I had the Sixers taking Grant at 32 so this an even better value for a guy with first round potential.
+He is long and athletic but his outside shot needs work which is why he slipped into the second round.
 With McDaniels and Grant, Philly has landed a pair of extremely athletic wings.

 Minnesota T-Wolves: Glenn Robinson III, F, Michigan - D Grade

-I don't think Robinson is going to be a NBA player, but he is a solid athlete with that ever-dangerous upside.
-So for the record, Minnesota has taken two projects in the 2014 NBA Draft so far with LaVine and Robinson.
-Are we sure David Kahn isn't still calling the shots for the T-Wolves?
+I don't think GR3 is going to be a NBA player but he is a solid athlete with that ever dangerous upside.
+So for the record, Minnesota has taken two projects in this draft so far with LaVine and GR3.
+Are we sure David Kahn isn't still calling the shots for the TWolves?

 Denver Nuggets: Nikola Jokic, F, Serbia - C Grade

-I'm just giving any second-round foreign prospect a 'C' because odds are, they will never play in the NBA.
-Denver made the smart draft-and-stash pick though with its third pick of the 2014 NBA Draft.
+I'm just giving any second round foreign prospect a 'C' because odds are, they will never play in the NBA.
+Denver made the smart stash and draft pick though with their third pick of the draft.

 Houston Rockets: Nick Johnson, G, Arizona - A Grade

-Johnson doesn't have a true position at the next level, but he does a little bit of everything on the floor.
+Johnson doesn't have a true position at the next level but does a little bit of everything on the floor.
 I think he can carve out a niche in the league.

 Atlanta Hawks: Walter Tavares, C, Spain - B- Grade

-This dude is 7-3, but a project, big man.
-Sounds like what the Hawks got last year in Brazilian big man Lucas Nogueira.
-This selection is worth the gamble here though.
+Dude's 7'3 but a project big man.
+Sounds like what the Hawks got last year in Brazilian big man, Lucas Nogueira.
+Worth the gamble here though

 Brooklyn Nets : Markel Brown, G, Oklahoma State - B Grade